 - Muskoka Brewery’s Hazed & Confused I.P.A.

-Most of these are a different take on the Indian Pale Ale, except the first two, described as session ales, but they are definitely in the same realm.
+Most of these are your different take on the Indian Pale Ale, with the first two being described as session ales, but they are definitely in the same realm.
 A “session ale” covers a wide range of lighter beers with bold flavour, which historically were for British worker’s who had extra time for breaks and didn’t want to get too (ahem) loose.
-Therefore a “session ale”, unfortunately, has little do to with jam “sessions” (a la Led Zeppelin).
-However, you may want to drink a lighter beer so you don’t get too wasted at your next jam session.
+So, unfortunately, a “session ale” has little do to with jam “sessions” (a la Led Zeppelin).
+Fortunately, they are flavourful so it may be good for your next jam session.
 Well, we are going to have a little drinking and judging “session”, as it were, armed with our Cottage Mixtape Beer Tasting Card.

 Download it and judge yourself!

 Mill St. Brewery’s Hopped & Confused Session Ale